SAEM Board of Directors

 Massachusetts General Hospital / Harvard Medical School

-Dr. Raja is an expert on the management of critically ill patients in the emergency department and prehospital arenas.
-He has served as a critical care air transport team commander for the US Air Force, a civilian flight physician, a tactical physician for a number of local, state, and federal agencies, and a physician with MA-1 DMAT.
-The author of over 200 publications, his current research focuses on improving the appropriateness of resource utilization and operations within the emergency department.
+An expert in the management of critically ill patients in both the emergency department and prehospital settings, Dr. Raja has served in various high-stakes roles, including as a critical care air transport team commander for the U.S. Air Force, a civilian flight physician, and a tactical physician for several local, state, and federal agencies.
+He has also served as a physician with MA-1 DMAT.

-In addition to serving on the SAEM Board, Dr. Raja has served on the Board of the SAEM Foundation, as Chair of the Program Committee and Trauma Interest Group, and as a member of several other committees within SAEM.
-He is also on the Board of the Massachusetts chapter of the American College of Healthcare Executives, where he serves as President-Elect, and was previously the Editor-in-Chief of the New England Journal of Medicine’s Journal Watch Emergency Medicine.
-He can be found on Twitter at @AliRaja_MD.
+Dr. Raja is also on the board of the Massachusetts chapter of the American College of Healthcare Executives, where he serves as President-Elect, and he previously served as the editor-in-chief of the New England Journal of Medicine’s Journal Watch Emergency Medicine.

 • Pooja Agrawal, MD, MPH